 There are many ways to control chipmunks, including taking steps for prevention, trapping and releasing, and using homemade chipmunk repellents.
-Because chipmunks are rodents, many of the same methods used to control chipmunks are similar to those used rats, mice, and squirrels.
+Because chipmunks are rodents, many of the same methods used to control chipmunks are similar to those used in rats, mice, and squirrels.
 But the most humane, and often the most effective, methods are prevention and exclusion.

 - Place L-shaped footers around the home's foundation as well as any foundations, sidewalks, porches, and retaining walls to keep chipmunks from burrowing.

 - Remove wood or rock piles and trim back plantings; these provide cover or food for chipmunks.

 - Surround the yard or home with a plant-free gravel border.

 - Prevent chipmunks from digging up flower bulbs by planting the bulbs beneath a wire or plastic screen ground cover or in bulb cages.
 Mesh of 1 x 1 inch is large enough to allow plants to sprout but small enough to deter chipmunk from digging.

 - Plant only bulbs to which wildlife is not attracted, such as daffodils (Narcissus) or Allium.

 Other rodent- or pest-proofing techniques that will also help control chipmunks include:

 - Place 1/4-inch mesh hardware cloth around gardens and flowers.

 - Keep firewood and similar piles away from the home to keep chipmunks from burrowing beneath the pile (and possibly under the home’s foundation).